jochu/swank-clojure/README.md

 Copyright (C) 2008-2010 Jeffrey Chu, Phil Hagelberg, Hugo Duncan, and contributors

+The Clojure server is licensed under the EPL.
+(See the file COPYING.)
-This file is licensed under the terms of the GNU General Public License as distributed with Emacs (press C-h C-c to view it).
+The Emacs code is licensed under the GNU General Public License version 3, which should have been distributed with your copy of Emacs.

 [1] - [ELPA](http://tromey.com/elpa/install.html) is the Emacs Lisp
   Package Archive.
 It brings a real package manager to Emacs.